 The best value is to buy the 30-pass reusable tokens.
 Each entry is effectively €12.25 for 2 hrs and during the summer months it lasts for 4 hrs instead of 2.
 If you go on a weekend the normal price would be €16.80.
 If you go over your time you will be charge €1.50 extra for each 15 minutes, although the first 10 minutes is actually uncharged.
 Any treatment time during your visit will also be credited for ‘free’ (you paid for the treatment) to the token.

 - 30-pass tokens sounds like a lot, but if you go to the reception with your token you can ask for individual tokens off your token.
 This means that you can buy one token for the family and then use it for several people each time you visit.

 - Take a bottle of water!
 I still haven’t found anywhere inside offering free drinking water.
 And you’ll need it.

 - Remember to take a €1 coin for a locker for your valuables.

 - Take a large towel big enough to lie flat on.
 In the saunas you have to avoid direct contact with the wood.

 - The temperature of the pools is rarely about 36 degrees so don’t expect to get a really nice hot bath.
 It will feel comfortably warm at best.
 This isn’t Iceland!

 Don’t get confused by Seedammbad.
 Directly opposite Taunus Therme is a large, public, indoor and outdoor swimming pool.
-It also has saunas but no thermal water.
-This is a regular pool for families, proper swimmers, lessons, etc. Also good fun, but a bit different from over the road.
+It has no saunas or thermal waters.
+This is just a regular pool for families, regular swimmers, lessons, etc. Also good fun, but a bit different from over the road.